yustnip/inception-base/README.md

 Use the following commands to run the build:

 * `gulp` - for the default task with Pug, cssnext, spritesmith, imagemin and watchers for .pug and .css source files;
-* `gulp dev:light` - for building only from .pug and .css files, without watchers.
+* `gulp prod` - the default task without watchers.